 A 2-page proposal describing what you plan to build.
 It must be specific enough that I can tell when you demonstrate your project that it meets the specs of the proposal.
 Include a budget for any supplies are not available in the stock room.
-Describe the main subsystems of the design and the features of the PIC that you plan to use.
+Describe the main subsystems of the design and the features of the Pi that you plan to use.
+Explain the new piece(s) of hardware and show that both the FPGA and Pi are performing nontrivial functions appropriate to each.